 The office is located on the second floor, Suite 2126, of the Student Academic Services Building, 450 Ridge Road, and is open 8:00 a.m. – 5:00 p.m.
 Monday through Friday.
-The staff can be contacted by telephone (919) 962-8300 (V/T), by electronic mail at firstname.lastname@example.org, or on the web at (http://accessibility.unc.edu/).
+The staff can be contacted by telephone (919) 962-8300 (V/T), 711 NC Relay, by electronic mail at firstname.lastname@example.org, or on the web at (http://accessibility.unc.edu/).

 Campus Health Services

 Campus Health Services (CHS), located between Kenan Stadium and UNC Hospitals in the James A. Taylor Building, provides a broad range of ambulatory, primary care, and prevention services.
 Convenient on-site laboratory, radiology, pharmacy and physical therapy services are also available.
-Specialty care services include: orthopedics, obstetrics and gynecology, dermatology, travel information and immunizations, and allergy management.
+Specialty care services include: orthopedics, gynecology, dermatology, travel information and immunizations, and allergy management.
 Call (919) 966-2281 for appointments.
 Additional information is available at the CHS website (campushealth.unc.edu).

 Counseling and Psychological Services (CAPS), located on the third floor of the James A. Taylor building, is available to help UNC-Chapel Hill students solve personal, social, academic, and career problems by providing individual evaluation, counseling, and psychotherapy.
-Call (919) 966-3658 or visit the website (campushealth.unc.edu/caps).
+Call (919) 966-3658 or visit the website (caps.unc.edu).

 access to Orthopedic clinics; and other professional services provided by CHS clinicians.
 For a complete list of services covered by the Campus Health Fee visit: http://campushealth.unc.edu/healthfee.
 There are charges for medications, miscellaneous supplies, laboratory tests, x-rays and specialty services.
 Students should be aware that the Campus Health Fee does not provide benefits at UNC Hospitals, Emergency Department or other medical facilities.
 Charges outside of Campus Health Services are not covered under the Campus Health Fee and will be your responsibility.
-The spouses of students or post docs are eligible to receive the same services as students by demonstrating appropriate insurance coverage and by paying the current summer session Campus Health Fee.
+The spouses of students or post docs are eligible to receive the same services as students by paying the current summer session Campus Health Fee, showing proof of insurance coverage and spouses are also required to provide proof of marriage, or a notarized affidavit of domestic partnership.
 CHS summer hours of operation are 8:00 – 5:00, Monday to Friday, closed on Saturday and Sunday.
-Call (919) 966-2281 for an appointment.
+To make an appointment with Primary Care and Women’s Health visit campushealthappointments.unc.edu.
+You can request appointments for all services by calling (919) 966-2281 or visiting healthyheels.unc.edu.
 When CHS is closed, call CHS-HealthLink for nurse advice at (919) 966-2281.

-- If you participated in the Student Health Insurance Plan, your spring 2014 policy will terminate on 7/31/14.
+- If you participated in the Student Health Insurance Plan, your spring 2018 policy will terminate on 7/31/18.

-- The fall 2014 Student Health Insurance Plan begins on 8/1/14 and terminates on 12/31/14.
-To participate, you must enroll at www.bcbsnc.com/unc before 8/1/14.
+- The fall 2018 Student Health Insurance Plan begins on 8/1/18 and terminates on 1/31/19.
+To participate, you should enroll before 8/1/18.

 Office of Diversity and Multicultural Affairs